Villarrica, Paraguay: Settlement

 Small chapel at the original settlement of Villarrica.
 Currently a state park in the town of Fenix, Brazil.

-In the 16th century, Melgarejo departs from Ciudad Real with 40 men and 53 horses towards the East where he expected to find mines of gold and silver.
-After arriving in the lands of Indian chief named Cuaracybera (Shining-Sun), he settles a new town on May 14, 1570, and names it Villa Rica del Espíritu Santo (Wealthy village of the Holy Ghost) because of the belief that there were precious metals in the area and because the date was near the Catholic festivity of the Holy Ghost.
+In the 16th century, Melgarejo departed from Ciudad Real with 40 men and 53 horses towards the East where he expected to find mines of gold and silver.
+After arriving in the lands of an Indian chief named Cuaracybera (Shining-Sun), he settled a new town on May 14, 1570, and named it Villa Rica del Espíritu Santo (Wealthy village of the Holy Ghost) because of the belief that there were precious metals in the area and because the date was near the Catholic festivity of the Holy Ghost.

-In 1592, explorer Ruy Díaz de Guzman moves the city 100 km east.
-In 1599, he moves it again, this time near the Mboteitei River, 100 leagues from Asunción.
-After long years of peaceful existence, the city was invaded in 1632 by the bandeirantes, and after 4 years of pilgrimage the population settles near Mbaracayu hills.
+In 1592, explorer Ruy Díaz de Guzman moved the city 100 km east.
+In 1599, he moved it again, this time near the Mboteitei River, 100 leagues from Asunción.
+After long years of peaceful existence, the city was invaded in 1632 by the bandeirantes, and after 4 years of pilgrimage the population settled near Mbaracayu hills.
 Two years later, Governor Valderrama determined to situate it in the fields of Yaru.
-In 1642, the population moves again this time to Curuguaty.
+In 1642, the population moved to Curuguaty.
 In 1678, the population settled close to the Tobatyry River, in a place called "Espinillo".
-The soil was no good for agriculture so many people decided to do a recognition expedition of the area beyond the Tebicuarymi River.
+The soil was not good for agriculture, so many people decided to do a recognition expedition of the area beyond the Tebicuarymi River.